Dan Gemeinhart’s Scar Island: A Commentary On How Society Perceives And Treats Troubled Youth

 By contrasting dark imagery and violent language to Jonathan’s heartfelt letters and heroic actions, Gemeinhart clearly reveals why he ultimately wrote this frightening novel: he wants society to stop punishing and start supporting troubled youth who commit minor offenses in a moment of weakness, because abusive treatment will only lead to more anguish and pain.

-Cassi Sullivan is a freshman at Hamilton Wenham Regional High School.
-She loves to play the violin, paint, write poetry, play ping pong, and hang out with...
+Cassi Sullivan is a sophomore at Hamilton-Wenham Regional High School.
+She loves to play the violin, paint, write poetry, play ping pong, and hang out...